dschmenk/PLASMA/README.md

 ### Lambda Functions

 A Lambda function is a simple, anonymous function that can be passed to a function or assigned to a variable.
 It is called as a function pointer.
 The function can take a number of parameters and return a value based on the parameters and/or global values.
-By enclosing the expression of the lambda function in paranthesis, multiple values can be returned.
+By enclosing the expression of the lambda function in parenthesis, multiple values can be returned.

 ```